chinmaywali/chinmaywali/README.md

 <H2>Hello! 👋👋</H2>

-I'm Chinmay Wali.
+I'm Chinmay Wali👋.
 As a final-year student at KLS GIT, Belagavi, pursuing my BE in Information Science Engineering, I'm driven by a fervent passion for programming coupled with a robust analytical mindset, with a solution-oriented approach.
-I'm skilled at mobile application development , Python , Automation and Mannual testing , Java.
+I'm skilled at mobile application development , Python , Automation and Mannual testing , Java 🧑‍💻.
 I've worked on various projects and have built applications with modern technologies.
 I consistently strive to deliver high-quality results, leveraging my adept problem-solving skills and keen attention to detail.
 I'm eager to contribute significantly to the vibrant and rapidly evolving domain of software engineering, with a goal of making a positive impact in the ever-changing landscape of the tech industry.
 <br/>
 <H3> 🌟Tools & Technologies:</H3>